Our SLA 3D Printing Process Capabilities

-You are aware of the advantages and pros of SLA Rapid Prototyping.
+You are aware of the advantages and pros of SLA 3D printing.
 They don’t come for free as everything has a price.
 Because of the ability to produce detailed structures and reliable parts, SLA costs a bit more than other methods.
 Its rates may not be appropriate for your budget.
 So, make sure to go through your investment budget properly before choosing the SLA technique.

 Figure 8 – Prototypes by SLA

-9. How FDM and SLA Rapid Prototyping are Distinct From Each Other?
+8. How FDM and SLA 3D printing are Distinct From Each Other?

 Both these processes are a form of 3D Printing Prototyping.
 But they are different from each other in many ways.
-Both the procedures have their own identities, pros and cons.
+Both procedures have their own identities, pros, and cons.
 To help you choose the better one for your project, we have stated a few differences between these methods.

 - Different Precision Capacities

-SLA Rapid Prototyping depends upon the laser beam, while FDM resolution is more about precise motor working.
+SLA 3D printing depends upon the laser beam, while FDM resolution is more about precise motor working.
 Because of their different main components, the precision and detailing capacities are different.
 SLA has a higher rate of precision as compared to the other method because it works through the laser beam and not motors.

 - Different Strongness Ratios

-The final manufactured prototypes of FDM are stronger and sturdier than those produced through the SLA Rapid Prototyping.
-Because FDM uses heavy motors for working and its post-process is different too.
+The final manufactured prototypes of FDM are stronger and sturdier than those produced through the SLA 3D printing.
+Because FDM uses heavy motors for working its post-process is different too.
 While in SLA, the object is washed with alcohol and is passed through UV light too.
 But still, the strengthening ratio remains lower than that of FDM Prototypes.

 - Difference of Raw Materials

 With FDM, you get a wide range of options because the plastic reels can easily be mixed up with other materials and substances.
 This allows you to choose from a larger variety as compared to SLA.
-It is because SLA Rapid Prototyping uses polymers that limit your options.
+This is because SLA 3D printing uses polymers that limit your options.

 Figure 9 – FDM 3D Printing